NathanPG/rcos-status-updates/spring_2019/week_03.md

 ## Last Week's Accomplishments

-I am busy with exam reviewing.
+Successfully set everything up.
+I choose Pycharm and fix problems with the virtual environment and package errors.

 ## This Week's Plan

-I am watching others writing some codes and thinking about what I am going to do.
+I am going to review the first test and planning to do the back-end part.
+This time I have what I learned last semester to help.

 ## Anything Blocking?

-I have little experience working on the group projects.
+Time management.